fatemehfarajirad/fatemehfarajirad/README.md

 -  Hi, I’m @fatemehfarajirad
 -  I’m interested in programming
 -  I hold a Master of Management Information System degree
--  I have experience working with JavaScript, Bootstrap, Semantic UI, Figma
+-  I have experience working with JavaScript, React, Bootstrap, Semantic UI, Figma
 -  I have been studying Typescript, React, and Three.js to improve my knowledge
 -  I’m looking for a job
 -  How to reach me farajirad.f@gmail.com